muggy8/improbable/have-and-havenot/rM7jQact.md

 By the time I got home, Ethan had already passed out.

-I had to light the way with fire created by Pyromancer.
+It was dark too, so dark in fact that I had to light the way home with fire created by Pyromancer.

 I placed the stack of stone tablets and Melody's name tag on the ground in front of Ethan and went off to bed myself.